jantsje/website_behavioralethics/content/authors/margarita-leib/_index.md

 user_groups: ["Researchers"]
 ---

-I am interested in decision making and behavioral ethics.
-I study the dark side of pro sociality, specifically how people's pro social tendencies, such as reciprocity and cooperation, leads to breaking ethical rules and corruption.
-Additionally, I am interested in the underlying mechanisms (e.g., attention allocation) that enables people to create justifications for their lies.
+I am interested in ethical decision making.
+In particularly, I study the cognitive process and (social) motivation that shapes people’s decision to be honest or to lie for financial profit.
+In my current work I focus on collaborative dishonesty – situations in which in order to collaborate with partners, people need to violate ethical rules and lie.